waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 Later in the course we'll see how this kind of manual check can be converted into an automated 'feature' test, but  to keep things simple for the moment we'll just test the high level user stories or 'features' via manual feature testing in irb.

 Let's do that right now.
-Run `irb` (or [`pry`](http://pryrepl.org/) if you prefer) from the command line and type in the first line from the manual feature test above.
+Run `irb` (or [`pry`](http://pryrepl.org/) if you prefer) from the command line and type in the first line from the irb trace above, that's `station = DockingStation.new`.
 Whatever you do, **DO NOT** copy and paste this code, you must type it out yourself.
 It is essential that you type the code out yourself or you will not learn effectively.
 You should get something like the following:

 ```sh
 $ irb